-When you apply for a disability benefity the Single-Life benefit, a Joint-and-S with one of its six options (100, 75, or 50 the bounce-back feature) or the Life Inc Refer to the Benefit Choice section for
+When you apply for a disability benefit you can choose the Single-Life benefit, a Joint-and-Survivor benefit with one of its six options (100, 75, or 50% with or without the bounce-back feature) or the Life Income, 15-Year Certain.
+Refer to the Benefit Choice section for more information.

-If you die while receiving full salary fo your surviving spouse is eligible for a to 60% of the full retirement benefit e death, but not less than 25% of your is no spouse but there is a dependen payment continues until age 18, or un is a full-time student and unmarried.
+If you die while receiving full salary for the one-year period, your surviving spouse is eligible for a monthly benefit equal to 60% of the full retirement benefit earned at the date of death, but not less than 25% of your high five salary.
+If there is no spouse but there is a dependent child or children, then payment continues until age 18, or until age 22 if your child is a full-time student and unmarried.

-If you did not select a joint-and-surviv any balance in your retirement account following order: beneficiary, spouse, of estate.
-Generally, your account balance approximately two to three years of re
+If you did not select a joint-and-survivor option and die, any balance in your retirement account is refunded, in the following order: beneficiary, spouse, children, parents, estate.
+Generally, your account balance is depleted approximately two to three years of receiving benefits.